Sunday May 19 3:00 PM

 Click below to watch Roberto Prosseda plays Mendelssohn’s Venetian Boat Song op.
 19 no. 6.

 Someone To Watch Over Me

-Emma, a freshman at Brookline High School in Brookline, is singing and playing Someone to Watch Over Me.
+Emma, a freshman at Brookline High School in Brookline, is singing and playing Someone to Watch Over Me (arr.
+Pennel).
 Originally written for the 1926 Broadway musical “Oh, Kay!”, Someone to Watch over Me has been recorded by everyone from Ella Fitzgerald to Willie Nelson to Amy Winehouse.
-A true classic of the Great American Songbook, George and Ira Gershwin’s masterpiece inhabits the intersection where longing and belonging meet.
+Emma’s heartfelt interpretation of George and Ira Gershwin’s masterpiece explores the crossroad where longing and belonging meet.

 Click below to listen to Ella Fitzgerald’s recording of Someone to Watch Over Me.